 Anything "fresh" that’s too far gone can go in the green bin or on the compost heap.

-If you are composting, be aware that worms don't like the allium family, or citrus peels, so avoid adding leeks/onions/spring onions/orange peel to your pile or you will kill off the good guys!
+If you are composting, be aware that worms don't like the allium family or citrus peels, so avoid adding leeks/onions/spring onions/citrus peel to your pile or you will kill off all the good guys!

 Grab some chopping boards and lay out everything that’s not super-fresh, but still ok, This could be cut up into even chunks and roasted in the oven to make soup or hummus.
 Get creative with hummus - there's more to life than just plain chickpeas!
 Roasted carrots, or roasted beetroot make amazing, flavourful hummus!